 - Heavy lifting

 Urge incontinence (effort incontinence)

-Also known as reflex incontinence.
-This is the second most common type of urinary incontinence.
-The bladder is either unstable or overactive.
-There is a sudden, involuntary contraction of the muscular wall of the bladder (detrusor muscles) that causes urinary urgency - an urge to urinate that cannot be stopped.
-There is an involuntary loss of urine for no apparent reason while suddenly feeling the need or urge to urinate.
+Also known as reflex incontinence or "overactive bladder," this is the second most common type of urinary incontinence.
+There is a sudden, involuntary contraction of the muscular wall of the bladder that causes an urge to urinate that cannot be stopped.

 - A sudden change in position

 - The sound of running water (for some people)

 Bladder muscles can activate involuntarily because of damage to the nerves of the bladder, the nervous system, or to the muscles themselves.